Apple III

-The Apple III (styled as apple ///) is a business-oriented personal computer produced by Apple Computer and released in 1980.
-Running the Apple SOS operating system, it was intended as the successor to the Apple II series, but was largely considered a failure in the market.
-It was designed to provide key features business users wanted in a personal computer: a true typewriter-style upper/lowercase keyboard (the Apple II only supported uppercase) and an 80-column display.
+The Apple III (styled as apple ///) is a business-oriented personal computer that was produced by Apple Computer and released in 1980.
+It was intended as the successor to the Apple II with features business users wanted—a full typewriter-style keyboard with upper and lowercase letters, multi-directional cursor keys and an 80-column display—but it failed in the market.
+It uses Apple's proprietary Sophisticated Operating System (SOS).

-Work on the Apple III started in late 1978 under the guidance of Dr. Wendell Sander.
-It had the internal code name of "Sara", named after Sander's daughter.
-The system was announced on May 19, 1980 and released in late November that year.
+Designed by Wendell Sander, the Apple III was announced on May 19, 1980, and released in late November that year.
 Serious stability issues required a design overhaul and a recall of the first 14,000 machines produced.
-The Apple III was formally reintroduced on November 9, 1981.

-Damage to the computer's reputation had already been done, however, and it failed to do well commercially.
-Development stopped, and the Apple III was discontinued on April 24, 1984.
-Its last successor, the III Plus, was dropped from the Apple product line in September 1985.
+It was formally reintroduced on November 9, 1981, but damage to the computer's reputation had already been done.
+An updated version was released in December 1983 as the Apple III Plus.

-An estimated 65,000–75,000 Apple III computers were sold.
+An estimated 65,000 to 75,000 Apple III computers were sold.
 The Apple III Plus brought this up to approximately 120,000.
-Apple co-founder Steve Wozniak stated that the primary reason for the Apple III's failure was that the system was designed by Apple's marketing department, unlike Apple's previous engineering-driven projects.
-The Apple III's failure led Apple to reevaluate its plan to phase out the Apple II, prompting the eventual continuation of development of the older machine.
-As a result, later Apple II models incorporated some hardware and software technologies of the Apple III.
+The original model was discontinued on April 24, 1984 and the Plus in September 1985.
+The III's failure led Apple to reevaluate its plan to phase out the Apple II, and later Apple II models incorporate some technologies of the Apple III.
+Steve Wozniak stated that the primary reason for the Apple III's failure was that the system was designed by Apple's marketing department, unlike Apple's previous engineering-driven projects.

 Overview

 Design

-Steve Wozniak and Steve Jobs expected hobbyists to purchase the Apple II, but because of VisiCalc and Disk II, small businesses purchased 90% of the computers.
+Steve Wozniak and Steve Jobs expected hobbyists to purchase the Apple II; however, because of VisiCalc and Disk II, small businesses purchased 90% of the computers.
 The Apple III was designed to be a business computer and successor.
 Though the Apple II contributed to the inspirations of several important business products, such as VisiCalc, Multiplan, and Apple Writer, the computer's hardware architecture, operating system, and developer environment are limited.
 Apple management intended to clearly establish market segmentation by designing the Apple III to appeal to the 90% business market, leaving the Apple II to home and education users.
 Management believed that "once the Apple III was out, the Apple II would stop selling in six months", Wozniak said.